Transformation problem: Non-Marxian critiques

 could with equal cogency be "transformed" into:

 Surplus value is therefore the [Marxist] disguise of profit which must be removed before the real nature of profit can be discovered.

-To clarify this point, it may be noticed that the special cases in question are also precisely those where J. B. Clark's old model of aggregate marginal productivity holds strictly true, leading to equality between the equilibrium levels of the real wage rate and labour's aggregate marginal product, a hypothesis regarded as disproved by all sides during the Cambridge capital controversy.
-One would thus have a "pure" state of capitalist society where Marx's exploitation theory and its main supposed confutation were both true.

-Like Clark's contention about the "fairness" of marginal-productivity wages, so Marx's basic argument—from the "substance" of value to the concept of exploitation—is claimed to be a set of non-analytical and non-empirical propositions.
-That is why, being non-falsifiable, both theories may be found to apply to the same formal and/or empirical object, though they are supposed to negate each other.

 Samuelson not only dismissed the labour theory of value because of the transformation problem, but provided himself, in cooperation with economists like Carl Christian von Weizsäcker, solutions.
 Von Weizsäcker (1962), along with Samuelson (1971), analysed the problem under the assumption that the economy grows at a constant rate following the Golden Rule of Accumulation.
 Weizsäcker concludes:

-The price of the commodity today is equal to the sum of the 'present' values of the different labour inputs.